A Chaos Engineering System for Live Analysis and Falsification of Exception-handling in the JVM: Evaluation

 \autoref{lst:ttorrentCase3} is also from the \texttt{run} method in the \texttt{Announce} class.
-The exception type is \texttt{AnnounceException} and this try-catch block is executed once in the observation mode, and once in the exploration mode.
+The exception type is \texttt{AnnounceException} and this try-catch block is executed once in observation mode, and once in the exploration mode.
 When the perturbation injector injects the exception, the file is still correctly downloaded.
 Once the client finishes the download, it exits with a normal exit code, and some error messages about this exception appear in the application log.
 In this case, the try-catch block successfully blocks AnnounceException to break the system.
 Even though there is only a logging action in the catch block, our manual analysis has revealed that developers have built the resilience mechanism outside this particular catch block.
 Thanks to \chaosmachine, the developer has gained confidence in this specific catch block's exception-handling capability.

 \autoref{lst:ttorrentCase4} shows method \texttt{send} in class \texttt{PeerExchange}.
-It is executed 90'763 times in the observation mode and 210 times in the exploration mode.
-In this case, when the perturbation injector injects an \texttt{InterruptedException}, the client just keeps running until some external entity (the user or \chaosmachine) kills the process.
+It is executed \numprint{90763} times in observation mode and 210 times in exploration mode.
+The method invocation \texttt{this.sendQueue.put(message)} at line 3 acquires a lock unless the current thread is interrupted.
+Since this method invocation may raise a checked \texttt{InterruptedException}, developers need to wrap it with a try-catch block.
+Indeed, Java enforces that checked exceptions have to either be declared using a \texttt{throws} keyword in the method signature, or be caught and handled using a try-catch block, as shown.
+When the perturbation injector injects an \texttt{InterruptedException}, the client just keeps running until some external entity (the user or \chaosmachine) kills the process.
 No information is logged in the application logs.
 This means that, when this exception happens naturally, users have absolutely no debug information to give to developers.
 Here, \chaosmachine helps the developer to identify ``nightmare'' debug cases of the form of purely silent try-catch blocks.
-Based on \chaosmachine report, the developer is urged to change the exception-handling behavior.
+Based on the \chaosmachine report, the developer is urged to change the exception-handling behavior.